-These Keto Peanut Butter Cookies are low-carb, sugar-free, effortless to make.
-They need only 3 ingredients and 20 minutes to make.
-Enjoy gluten-free cookies at just 3g net carbs each!
+These Keto Peanut Butter Cookies are low-carb, sugar-free, and effortless to make.
+Learn how to make 3 ingredient peanut butter cookies in under 20 minutes.
+Packed with peanut butter flavor, enjoy gluten-free peanut butter cookies at just 3g net carbs each.

 Everyone will love these easy keto peanut butter cookies!

 How to Make Keto Peanut Butter Cookies?

 The instructions for this recipe are pretty easy for this recipe.
 Here’s all you have to do:

 - Process Erythritol or Monk-fruit into a coffee grinder or Nutribullet until it turns into a powder.
 If you have powdered sweetener in your pantry, skip this step.